 ✓ If it’s something that can easily be fixed in real-time, like a wrong food order at a restaurant, or a hotel room with a noise problem.

-✓ If you lost a significant amount of time or money because of something the company directly controls, like a reservation system or a staff decision.
+✓ Lost a significant amount of time or money because of something the company directly controls, like a reservation system or a staff decision.
+You should complain directly.

 ✓ If the problem is so significant that it could affect future customers, even if it wasn’t a terrible inconvenience to you.